Bachelor of Science in Criminal Justice — Offered On Campus or Fully Online

 The Bachelor of Science in criminal justice degree is offered in the following formats.

-- Bachelor of Science - traditional
+- Bachelor of Science - 120 credits, offered on campus or fully online.

 - Bachelor of Science - accelerated - Previous academy training can be used toward the 60 transfer credits required, and up to 18 credits can be granted through experiential learning/portfolio preparation.
+This is offered on campus or fully online.

 - Bachelor of Science - capstone - If you have an associate’s degree, you can build on your degree by enrolling in the capstone program and completing it in just two years.
+This is offered on campus or fully online.

 - Bachelor of Science and Master of Science five-year program - Earn both a bachelor's degree and a master's degree in criminal justice in five years.